MNAl-Andoli/ECDLP/README.md

+An Ensemble-Based Parallel Deep Learning Classifier with PSO-BP Optimization for Malware Detection
 # ECDLP

-#To run distributed and parallel computing in main PC
+#To run distributed and parallel computing, You need to install, Ray library, and redis server

 pip install -U "ray[default]"